lmichelin/open-github-links-in-ide/README.md

 * The extension and the pages using it will be automatically reloaded when you modify the source code

 ## Changelog

+### Version 1.1.3 - July 21, 2019

+* Add Firefox support 🎉
+* Set the extension icon according to the selected IDE

 ### Version 1.1.2 - July 1, 2019